celo-org/celo-proposals/CIPs/cip-granda_mento.md

    * Involves smart contract changes to have the TWAP available on chain.
    * Exchanger doesn't know the price at the proposal time.

 It's desirable for both the exchanger and for the Celo community to know what price will be used for the exchange-- this way, the exchanger knows what they're committing to, and the community can decide if they agree with the price.
 Approaches (1) and (2) the only options that involve knowledge of the price at the start of the trade.
 While these are both vulnerable to oracle attacks, the proposed implementation's approver and Governance veto serve as safeguards against an exchange with a manipulated price being executed.
 Because there is not a strong user need behind (2), (1) has been chosen.
+While the use of a TWAP for the price may be nice, the implementation complexity of implementing a TWAP on-chain is high, and the benefit is slim.

 ## Backwards Compatibility